 Please note: To apply to OSRUI for financial aid, your child must be registered for camp before you submit the OSRUI Campership Application Packet.
-Campership Applications are due no later than February 1st.
+The Campership Committee met already but there are limited funds left and we will still consider scholarship requests.
+Please contact Susan Alexander: email@example.com

 There are a range of opportunities available to encourage families to choose a Jewish overnight camp experience at OSRUI and save money on the cost of camp.